-4.2.1.3 That on lands designated on Schedule 13 as High-Rise Residential, the following policies apply:
+- 4.2.1.3 That on lands designated on Schedule 13 as High-Rise Residential, the following policies apply: - a. development will be designed pursuant to Section 3.3 of this Plan, and be integrated with adjacent uses; - b. the following uses are permitted in addition to those uses permitted through policy 4.1.1.8: - i. residential units; - ii.
+Home Occupations;

-- a. development will be designed pursuant to Section 3.3 of this Plan, and be integrated with adjacent uses; - b. the following uses are permitted in addition to those uses permitted through policy 4.1.1.8: - i. residential units; - ii. home occupations; - iii. live-work uses; - iv. small-scale convenience retail, provided the use is: - 1. accessory to a primary residential use on the same lot; - 2. located on the ground floor of a Mid-Rise or High-Rise Building; and - 3. a maximum of 185 square metres of GFA; and - v. community facilities. - c. the following building types are permitted pursuant to policies in subsection 3.3.2 of this Plan: - Townhouses, Stacked and/or Back-to-Back Townhouses incorporated into the podium of a High-Rise or Mid-Rise Building; - ii.
+- iii.
+Small-Scale Convenience Retail, provided the use is located on the ground floor of a Mid-Rise or High-Rise Building; and - iv.
+Community Facilities; - c. the following building types are permitted pursuant to policies in subsection 3.3.2 of this Plan: - Townhouses, Stacked and/or Back-to-Back Townhouses incorporated into the podium of a High-Rise or Mid-Rise Building; - ii.
 High-Rise Buildings; - iii.
-Mid-Rise Buildings; and
+Mid-Rise Buildings; and - iv.

-- iv.
 Public and Private Institutional Buildings; and - d. within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets, the following building types may be permitted, pursuant to policies in subsection 3.3.2 of this Plan, in order to provide for an appropriate a transition to the Low-Rise Residential area: - i.
 Townhouses; - ii.
 Stacked and/or Back-to-Back Townhouses; and - iii.
 Low-Rise Buildings.